sourcegraph/sourcegraph-public-snapshot/doc/user/search/queries.md

 | --- | --- |
 | [`foo bar`](https://sourcegraph.com/search?q=foo+bar&patternType=literal) | Match the string `foo bar`.
 Matching is ordered: match `foo` followed by `bar`.
 Matching is case-_insensitive_ (toggle the <img src=../img/case.png> button to change). | |
 | [`"foo bar"`](https://sourcegraph.com/search?q=%22foo+bar%22&patternType=literal) | Match the string `"foo bar"`.
 The quotes are matched literally. |

+As of version 3.9.0, by default, searches are interpreted literally instead of as regexp.
+To change the default search, site admins and users can change their instance and personal default by setting `search.defaultPatternType` to `"literal"` or `"regexp"`.

 ### Regexp search